panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 3 && 1 && 0 && 10; // => 0
 ```

-The evaluation starts from left and moves to the right.
-Checking the first `3` and second `1`, JavaScript stops at the third operand `0` since it's falsy. `0` becomes the result of the entire expression.
+The evaluation is perfomed from left to right. `3` and `1` are passed because they are truthy.
+But the evaluation stops at the third operand `0` since it's falsy. `0` becomes the result of the entire expression.
 The fourth operand `10` is not evaluated.

 A slighly more complex example with different types: